 But there is some good news.
 Savvy travelers can follow these five tips to adjust expectations and remain productive while on the road.

 - Don’t bank on getting work done.
 If you’re planning to finish an important report at the airport gate, you’re asking for trouble.
-Treat any calm moments as an opportunity for such low-intensity tasks as using your smartphone to review email and complete your online expense reporting.
+Treat any calm moments as an opportunity for such low-intensity tasks as using your smartphone to review email and complete your online expense reports.

 - Sleep before you fly.
 Don’t plan on getting much shuteye on the plane, or even an empty seat beside you.
 Experts predict domestic flights will be operating at 84 percent capacity, according to The New York Times.
 You’re going to have neighbors and noise.

 - Streamline where you can.
 Many travel headaches are beyond your control, so compensate by optimizing where you can.
-Using a mobile app for online expense reporting allows you to take advantage of spare moments, and integrating a corporate credit card can speed up transactions and reduce paperwork.
+Using a mobile web app for expense reporting allows you to take advantage of spare moments, and integrating a corporate credit card can speed up transactions and reduce paperwork.

 - Avoid vacationers at security.
 Don’t get stuck behind a large group of inexperienced travelers, especially in TSA lines.
 To breeze through security, stick with fellow business travelers and explore options for expediting clearance, like biometric ID cards and TSA Pre✓™.